 Lake Naivasha National Park

 This morning we explore the Crescent Island Game Conservancy, a reserve located on the eastern side of the lake and a haven for viewing birds and game.
 We will also make a stop at Elsamere, where we enjoy afternoon tea.
 This small museum is the former home of Joy Adamson, author of ‘Born Free’, which was later turned into a hit film.

-Lake Naivasha National Park - Masai Mara Game Reserve
+Lake Naivasha National Park - Maasai Mara Game Reserve

-No Kenya highlights tour would be complete without a stay in the Masai Mara, renowned not only for its year-round concentration of animals, which we will view on an afternoon game drive, but also for its location directly in the path of the Great Migration of wildebeest and zebra.
-We arrive at Ashnil Mara Camp (5T), located in the very heart of the Masai Mara Game Reserve and we spend three nights here, in contemplation of the wildlife wonders of the Mara and the unforgettable Kenyan hospitality that we have enjoyed on this outstanding journey.
+No Kenya highlights tour would be complete without a stay in the Maasai Mara, renowned not only for its year-round concentration of animals, which we will view on an afternoon game drive, but also for its location directly in the path of the Great Migration of wildebeest and zebra.
+We arrive at Ashnil Mara Camp (5-star), located in the very heart of the Maasai Mara Game Reserve and we spend three nights here, in contemplation of the wildlife wonders of the Mara and the unforgettable Kenyan hospitality that we have enjoyed on this outstanding journey.

-After an early breakfast, we journey back to the Kenyan capital, stopping en route at a typical Masai Village to experience the aspects of Masai daily life and the Giraffe Centre in Nairobi.
+After an early breakfast, we journey back to the Kenyan capital, stopping en route at a typical Maasai Village to experience the aspects of Maasai daily life and the Giraffe Centre in Nairobi.
 After lunch, transfer to the airport for your overnight return flight to the UK.

 Day 10 UK

 Upon arrival, your Titan vehicle will be waiting for the journey home.